Southern Utah is known for its vast array of magnificent desert hikes, but no trek is comparable to the journey through Wire Pass to Buckskin Gulch.

 - Page, AZ: Page, Arizona is also about a 1 hour drive east from the trailhead.

-Below are a few items we recommend making sure you pack for the Wire Pass to Buckskin Gulch hike in addition to your usual hiking gear:
+Below are a few items we recommend making sure you pack for the Buckskin Gulch hike in addition to your usual hiking gear:

 - Water shoes or sandals | Great to have to change into for the water sections if you want to avoid water-logged boots and soggy socks!